 Payouts shown are for a $1 wager. ★ marks the best payout for each match count.

 Online casinos have much lower overhead and fierce competition.
-Their keno games routinely return 92–96%, which means your bankroll lasts roughly 3× longer per dollar wagered compared to a state lottery game.
+Their keno games routinely return 92–96%, which means your money lasts roughly 3× longer per dollar wagered compared to a state lottery game.

 Calculate the exact probability of hitting any number of matches from your chosen spots.